 Once a piece has been touched, it must be played!

-Same in production, having repetitive simple steps is not the fastest production method.
+Same in production, simple, repetitive steps are not the fastest.

 Do not release a component until it has been fully mounted; do not release to temporary stock or workplace a finished subassembly, but mount it directly to its main assembly.